Skip to main content

 Monday, April 6, 2026 - 6:30 p.m. to 7:45 p.m.
 ET

 In honor of America’s 250th, William McShea of the Smithsonian Conservation Biology Institute and SnapshotUSA are embarking on a massive project to resurvey the mammals of the Lewis and Clark Expedition Trail—and they could use your help.
-McShea, a conservation biologist, explains the development of wildlife observation and how ordinary people can help advance scientific knowledge of mammals and the ecosystems they inhabit, with this project and beyond.
+McShea, a conservation biologist and pioneer in the use of camera traps, explains the development of wildlife observation and tracking protocols and how ordinary people can help advance scientific knowledge of mammals and the ecosystems they inhabit, with this project and beyond.

 Tuesday, April 7, 2026 - 6:45 p.m. to 8:15 p.m.
 ET